SE Greenland and Faroe-Shetland Islands

 Map of Region

 Our CASP Flood Basalt Impact on Hydrocarbon Systems Project draws on extensive experience of working on the North Atlantic Large Igneous Province.
-Two field seasons were undertaken on the Faroe Islands in 2012 and 2015 that focused on characterising reservoir architectures of interlava units through photogrammetry.
+Two field seasons on the Faroe Islands in 2012 and 2015 focused on characterising reservoir architectures of interlava units through photogrammetry.
 Their provenance and petrophysical properties (both reservoir and sealing potential) have also been evaluated alongside samples collected from other volcanic successions (i.e. East Greenland and Ethiopia), where analogue studies are also providing insights into the impact of volcanism in the Faroe-Shetland Basin.

 Active Research Projects

 - Flood Basalt Impact on Hydrocarbon Systems Project 2019-2021

 - Flood Basalt Impact on Hydrocarbon Systems Project 2016-2018

 Most Recent Reports